okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 #### Enroll Duo Factor

 The enrollment process starts with an enrollment request to Okta, then continues with the Duo widget that is embedded in the page.
-The page needs to create an iframe with the name `duo_iframe` (described [in Duo documentation](https://duo.com/docs/duoweb#3.-show-the-iframe)) to host the widget.
+The page needs to create an iframe with the name `duo_iframe` (described in the [Duo documentation](https://duo.com/docs/duoweb#3.-show-the-iframe)) to host the widget.
 The script address is received in the response object in \_embedded.factor.\_embedded.\_links.script object.
 The information to initialize the Duo object is taken from \_embedded.factor.\_embedded.activation object as it is shown in the [full example](#full-page-example-for-duo-enrollment).
-In order to maintain the link between Duo and Okta the stateToken must be passed back when Duo calls the callback.
+To maintain the link between Duo and Okta, the stateToken must be passed back when Duo calls the callback.
 This is done by populating the hidden element in the "duo_form" as it is described [here](https://duo.com/docs/duoweb/#passing-additional-post-arguments-with-the-signed-response).
 After Duo enrollment and verification is done, the Duo script makes a call back to Okta.
 To complete the authentication process, make a call using [the poll link](#activation-poll-request-example) to get session token and verify successful state.

 ##### Request Example for Enroll Duo Factor